 *MBBS Course in Newcastle University Medicine (NUMED) Malaysia

 *Undergraduate Medical Education in the USA

-Are you planning to appear in the MBBS / BDS Entrance Examination (NEET-UG) in 2014?
+Are you planning to appear in the MBBS / BDS Entrance Examination (NEET-UG)?
 Have you prepared well enough?
 If you want to do better these guidance and tips would help you.

 What is NEET-UG?

 A single test for admissions to the MBBS and BDS courses in various institutions in India has started from 2013.
 The test is called National Eligibility cum Entrance Test for the undergraduates (NEET-UG).